edgelesssys/constellation/docs/docs/architecture/orchestration.md

 2. Each CVM boots the Constellation node image and measures every component in the boot chain
 3. The first microservice launched in each node is the [*Bootstrapper*](microservices.md#bootstrapper)
 4. The *Bootstrapper* waits until it either receives an initialization request or discovers an initialized cluster
-5. The CLI `init` command connects to the *Bootstrapper* of a selected node, sends the configuration, and initiates the initialization of the cluster
+5. The CLI `apply` command connects to the *Bootstrapper* of a selected node, sends the configuration, and initiates the initialization of the cluster
 6. The *Bootstrapper* of **that** node [initializes the Kubernetes cluster](microservices.md#bootstrapper) and deploys the other Constellation [microservices](microservices.md) including the [*JoinService*](microservices.md#joinservice)
 7. Subsequently, the *Bootstrappers* of the other nodes discover the initialized cluster and send join requests to the *JoinService*
 8. As part of the join request each node includes an attestation statement of its boot measurements as authentication